Dhivyadharshini

-Dhivyadharshini "DD" Neelakandan is an Indian television presenter, host and actress.
+Dhivyadharshini (born 17 February 1985), better known as DD is an Indian television presenter, host and actress.
 She predominantly works in Tamil television and film industry especially in Tamil entertainment.
 She has hosted numerous television shows such as Koffee with DD, Anbudan DD.

 Initially making her debut as an actress, she featured in supporting roles in films including Kamal Haasan's production Nala Damayanthi (2003), before going on to work in television serials, drawing attention for her performances in the Raadan Media ventures Selvi and Arasi.
 Since 2007, she has regularly been a host for shows on Vijay TV and in 2014, began hosting Koffee with DD, her own show.

 Early life

 Dhivyadharshini was born to K. Neelakandan and N. Srilatha.
-Her sister Priyadarshini is also a television host, while her younger brother is an airline pilot.
+Her mother is from Kerala and father is from Tamilnadu.
+Her sister Priyadharshini is also a television host, while her younger brother is an airline pilot.
 She attended Our Lady's Matriculation Higher Secondary School and has since has continued part-time education at Anna Adarsh College, Chennai.